 A brief diversion into administrivia.
 People with no interest in self-hosted blog platforms can move right along.
 There's nothing for the like of you here. :-)

 Quoting myself, from nearly eight years ago:

 Everyone is entitled to an opinion, true enough.
 What most people fail to realise is that they are not entitled to have that opinion taken seriously.
 The ability to bash out a few hundred barely coherent words and post them on the internet does not automatically make your opinion worthy.
-That respect has to be earned.Still a useful things to bear in mind when interacting on the internet...
+That respect has to be earned.

 It occurs to me that media and marketing businesses are like the master craftsmen of old.
 Master masons in the middle ages created cathedrals and castles of staggering scale and beauty.